Safety Policies & Visitor Guidelines |

-The Penn Image-Guided Intervention (PIGI) Laboratory is dedicated to the translational investigation of a multitude of topics of interest to interventional radiology as well as the broader medical community.
+The Penn Image-Guided Interventions (PIGI) Laboratory is dedicated to the translational investigation of a multitude of topics of interest to interventional radiology as well as the broader medical community.

-The focus of the group is the development of new radiopharmaceuticals that provide diagnostic information on various organs in normal and disease states.
+The Radiopharmaceutical Chemistry Section focuses on the development of new radiopharmaceuticals that provide diagnostic information on various organs in normal and disease states.

-The Radiopharmaceutical Therapy and Companion Diagnostics Lab, under the direction of Daniel A. Pryma, MD, operates in close collaboration with the Radiological Chemistry and Biology Lab.
+The Radiopharmaceutical Therapy and Companion Diagnostics Group, under the direction of Daniel A. Pryma, MD, operates in close collaboration with the Radiopharmaceutical Chemistry and Biology Lab.

 Studies developing and validating novel approaches to acquire and generate medical images as well as methods for deriving quantitative metric form medical images.

-The Advanced Cardiovascular Imaging Lab is a research group within the Department of Radiology at the University of Pennsylvania focused on the development of new imaging technologies for cardiovascular disease.
+The Advanced Cardiovascular Imaging Lab at Penn Radiology is focused on the development of new imaging technologies for cardiovascular disease.

 The Cardiovascular Research Group (CRG) develops and applies novel MR imaging in analysis tools for the study of cardiovascular function and flow.

 The Center for Functional Neuroimaging (CFN) provides support for functional neuroimaging research at the University of Pennsylvania.